nilkanth0018/Google-Place-API-GUI/README.md

 # Google-Place-API-GUI

 How to create build
-- Install maven ob your system.
+- Install maven on your system.
 - Clone this repository to your local machine
 - Open command prompt and to create build use below commands